keyboardDrummer/typeless/README.md

 > Can we treat TypeError in a special way to provide better feedback?

-> Do we have issues with global state?

-## Hover, code completion and signature help.
+## Hover tooltips, code completion and function call help.
-Typeless remembers the values of variables at different points during test execution, and uses this to show examples values when hovering over a variable, when providing code completion and when providing call signature help.
+Typeless remembers the values of variables at different points during test execution, and uses this to show example values when hovering over a variable, when providing code completion and when providing function call help.

 For example:
 ```javascript